keyboardDrummer/Miksilo/docs/_docs/deltas/inline-constant-pool.md

 order: 2
 ---

 Sometimes a programmer targeting the [Java Virtual Machine](https://en.wikipedia.org/wiki/Java_virtual_machine) may want to write [class files](https://en.wikipedia.org/wiki/Java_class_file) directly, instead of writing in some JVM language and compiling that.
 A simple reason for this could be to get better performance.
-Predefined delta's in Blender allow you to write Java bytecode using a grammar inspired by _javap_, and convert that to a Java classfile.
+Predefined deltas in Blender allow you to write Java bytecode using a grammar inspired by _javap_, and convert that to a Java classfile.
 An existing project that does this is [Jasmin](https://en.wikipedia.org/wiki/Jasmin_(software)).

 The constant pool in a class file is useful because it reduces code duplication.
 However, for a programmer it is awkward because the elements in the pool are referenced by index, which are hard to remember when trying to refer to a constant pool element.
 To make writing Java bytecode more programmer-friendly, it's better to inline elements from the constant pool, which is what the delta [Inline constant pool](https://github.com/keyboardDrummer/Blender/blob/master/src/main/scala/deltas/bytecode/simpleBytecode/InlineConstantPool.scala) does.